cradlebio/custom-predictor-template/README.md

    dependencies, add them to the `pyproject.toml` file and install them through `uv sync`.

+   1. During development of the custom predictor logic, you can run it outside of a docker containec with `uv run custom-predictor --subseq=E` for faster iteration.

+3. Run `uv run metadata` to dump the predictor's metadata (for human inspection purposes only).

-3. In `tests/conftest.py`, specify the input parameters to be used for the unit test.
+4. In `tests/conftest.py`, specify the input parameters to be used for the unit test.
 Make sure running the unit test (with `uv run pytest`) passes.
+   The unit tests make sure that the metadata for the predictor contains valid values and it also invokes it with some example sequences and checks that the predictor output conforms to the contract specified above.

-4. Add additional unit tests for your business logic if desired.
+5. Add additional unit tests for your business logic if desired.

 ### Importing the custom predictor to Cradle